 - Hypovolemic shock and multiorgan failure

 Pancreatic necrosis is prone to infection and should be suspected if there is a clinical deterioration in the patient associated with raised infection markers (or from positive blood culture or changes of low density within the pancreas on CT).
-Definitive diagnosis of infected pancreatic necrosis can be confirmed by a fine needle aspiration of the necrosis, yet it can associated with a risk of seeding infection therefore must be performed with care.
+Definitive diagnosis of infected pancreatic necrosis can be confirmed by a fine needle aspiration of the necrosis.

 *General consensus for intervention in cases of confirmed pancreatic necrosis is to be delayed until walled-off necrosis has developed, typically 3-5 weeks after the onset of symptoms

-A pancreatic pseudocyst is a collection of fluid within the pancreatic tissue.
+A pancreatic pseudocyst is a collection of fluid within the pancreatic tissue (Fig 5).
 It is typically formed weeks after the initial acute pancreatitis episode, whereby the inflammatory reaction produces a necrotic space in the pancreas that fills with pancreatic fluid, surrounded by fibrous tissue.